 But what if there’s no FODMAP specialists near where you live?

 Location is quite irrelevant these days, especially when it comes to dietary assistance.
 You don’t need to physically be in the same place as the person who’s helping you.
 With the wonders of modern technology, you can connect with a FODMAP specialist who lives in the next town, state, or a different country.
+So have a look online and see who you can find that offers phone or online consultations.

 What if you can’t afford to see a FODMAP specialist?